Alfred Binet: Later career and the Binet–Simon test

 The scale consisted of thirty tasks of increasing difficulty.
 The easier ones could be done by everyone.
 Some of the simplest test items assessed whether or not a child could follow a beam of light or talk back to the examiner.
 Slightly harder tasks required children to point to various named body parts, repeat back a series of 2 digits, repeat simple sentences, and define words like house, fork or mama.
 More difficult test items required children to state the difference between pairs of things, reproduce drawings from memory or to construct sentences from three given words such as "Paris, river and fortune."
 The hardest test items included asking children to repeat back 7 random digits, find three rhymes for the French word "obéissance" and to answer questions such as "My neighbor has been receiving strange visitors.
 He has received in turn a doctor, a lawyer, and then a priest.
 What is taking place?"
 (Fancher, 1985).

 For the practical use of determining educational placement, the score on the Binet-Simon scale would reveal the child's mental age.
 For example, a 6-year-old child who passed all the tasks usually passed by 6 year-olds—but nothing beyond—would have a mental age that exactly matched his chronological age, 6.0.
 (Fancher, 1985).

-Binet was forthright about the limitations of his scale.
-He stressed the remarkable diversity of intelligence and the subsequent need to study it using qualitative, as opposed to quantitative, measures.
-Binet also stressed that intellectual development progressed at variable rates and could be influenced by the environment; therefore, intelligence was not based solely on genetics, was malleable rather than fixed, and could only be found in children with comparable backgrounds.
-Given Binet's stance that intelligence testing was subject to variability and was not generalizable, it is important to look at the metamorphosis that mental testing took on as it made its way to the U.S.
+Binet and Simon were forthright about the limitations of their Binet-Simon Intelligence Test.
+They stressed the remarkable diversity of intelligence and the subsequent need to study it using qualitative, as opposed to quantitative, measures.
+They also stressed that intellectual development progressed at variable rates and could be influenced by the environment; therefore, intelligence was not based solely on genetics, was malleable rather than fixed, and could only be found in children with comparable backgrounds.
+Given Binet and Simon's stance that intelligence testing was subject to variability and was not generalizable, it is important to look at the metamorphosis that mental testing took on as it made its way to the U.S.